- Recognize and understand the importance of family engagement.

 - Describe the significance of building relationships with families and identify practices that help families feel welcome.

 Family Engagement: What Is It?

-What are your feelings about working with families?
+What are your feelings about working with families as a whole?
 What do you enjoy about it?
-What seems difficult?
-While you may feel motivated to develop relationships with families and to support family engagement, it is common to feel more success in focusing on your daily practices and your direct interactions with the children in your care.
-It may not seem simple to combine these practices.
+What seems difficult or challenging?
+While you may feel motivated to develop relationships with families and to support family engagement, it is common to feel more success and effectiveness in focusing on your daily practices and your direct interactions with the children in your care.
+It may not seem simple or intuitive to combine these practices.

 Family engagement has different meanings for different people.
-In many cases, it relates to an ongoing partnership between you and families.
+In many cases, it relates to an ongoing partnership and collaboration between you and the families you serve.
 Quality family child care homes are committed to engaging and involving families in meaningful ways, and families are committed to actively supporting their child’s learning and development.
 The literature around family engagement highlights the following characteristics:

 - Strong, trusting relationships between providers, families, and community

 - Recognition, respect, and support for families’ needs, as well as their differences

 - Strength-based partnership where decisions and responsibility are shared

 - Activities, interactions, and support increase family involvement in their child’s healthy development

 - Families and caregivers take a shared responsibility for their child’s learning